valerio-oliveira/dataops-trail/README.md

 ## Project topology

-The infrastructure and application was developed following topology.
+The infrastructure was provisioned as well as the software layer was deployed following this topology:

 <div>
   <p align="left">